Abhii801/Abhii801/README.md

 ### Volunteer Work
 * **Academic Support Volunteer (ASV) at Make a Difference**
       - Teaching 8th and 9th Std students about the wonders of Science and English.
       - Contributing towards the objective of MAD and helping children in need of care and protection

 ### Hobbies
-* Athletics, Reading, Music
+* [Athletics], Reading, Music

 ### Contacts Information
 - **Email:** Kumarat@rknec.edu